 • They reviewed the old evidence, leading to new connections that implicate you

-• If there were procedural errors in the initial investigation, which could involve mishandling of evidence
+• If there were procedural errors in the initial investigation, which could involve the mishandling of evidence

 • Significant public interest or pressure